fnayre/fnayre.github.io/_posts/2021-01-20-react-callbacks.md

 Let's recap

-- The case for render callbacks is unambiguous, `useCallback` is necessary because it gives us the minimum amount of invalidation required.
+- The case of render callbacks is unambiguous, `useCallback` is necessary because it gives us the minimum amount of invalidation required.
 We must rerender and we must access the last rendered values.

-- The case for side effects is more subtle
+- The case of side effects is more subtle

   - In some cases invalidation is desirable because we want to schedule the effect execution as soon as possible.